10kh-at-rb/poodr/README.md

  };
 })
  ```

-`addSegment` changes the value of the `head` based on the direction the snake is going.
+* `addSegment` changes the value of the `head` based on the direction the snake is going.
 This is first done by calling `this.head()` to get a duplicate of the head.
-Then the values are changed based on direction and then the new head is pushed to head of  the snake.
+Then the values are changed based on direction and then the new head is pushed to end of the snakes `segments` which represents the front of the snake.

+### What Now?
+The first part of chapter essentially says that when you first write your class
+not to design anything, just get something that works.
+It is only after having
+something that you can begin to ask questions of it.
+It is in asking questions
+of your code that a design emerges.
+You ask questions that lead you to discover
+what kind of thing you've written which will reveal the things you need to do
+to make sure that your class follows the Single Responsibility Principle which
+will make it easy to change.
+But first..

+### What does "code that is easy to change" mean?
+In the book Sandi provides the definition that code that is easy to change is __TRUE__:

+* __Transparent__: it should be clear what will happen to this piece of code and to any other code that depends on it if you make a change.
+* __Reasonable__: a little change should not take a lot of work.
+* __Usable__: you should be able to reuse this code in ways you can't predict.
+* __Exemplary__: The code should set standard for how any more code should be written.

+So that is the goal, to write code that is __TRUE__.

+### What does Single Responsibility mean and how does it make our code __TRUE__?
+The SRP is not about having a class that does some very teenie tiny thing.
+It is
+really more about having a class in which every method defined within it is related to its purpose.
+Object Oriented Programming is about sending messages to objects.
+So an object that follows the SRP is one in which each message it responds to makes sense for that object.